 The Dude Does Not Abide.
 I am probably not someone you'd call chill and laid-back.
 I've been told I have crackling energy, as well as that I seem calm and unflappable.
-I have at last the heart of an artist, an entrepreneur, and a seeker, and often the left brain of a lawyer who was fortunate to get first-class training in critical thinking at Harvard Law School.
+I have the heart of an artist and entrepreneur, and the left brain, let's say, of a lawyer who was fortunate to get first-class training in critical thinking at a top law school.
 In sports involving implements I'm an abomination.
 Native of small-town Colorado, I have an East Coast sensibility, a quick mind and tongue, but an intention as gentle as the Buddha's.
 I revere irreverence.

 Dance.
 I am transported in dance, but sometimes I just dance ironically.
 I really feel music, and I can dance to just about all of it.